rskupnik/rskupnik.github.io/_posts/2017-05-06-tdd-with-spock-groovy-and-java.md

 Yes, this code is bad.
 Yes, it only covers one specific scenario and will fail if we have nested expressions or other weird stuff.
 But guess what - **it also makes the test pass**.

 ![Wordplay tests pass]({{site.baseurl}}/public/images/wordplay_tests_pass.png)
-*Dark color scheme when it's bad and changing to light when it's fine - talk about subliminal messages*
+*Dark color scheme when it's bad and changing to light when it's fine - talk about subliminal messages.*

 Which, according to TDD, is all we want at this stage.

 What comes next is the **refactoring stage**.
 This is the stage where we take care of code readability and maintainability, where we move it into classes and packages that are logical from the point of view of the whole, not just from the point of view of making a single test pass.
 All of that while constantly re-running the test to ensure it still passes.

-I'm not going to show you that stage, because, frankly, I don't know how to implement *Wordplay* in a sensible manner yet :)

 Once we do our refactoring and the test still passes - we move on to the next test and **repeat**.